-The increase in Plan allocation for programmes over what were announced in the first Budget of the Narendra Modi government is expected to be more in the form of more fund transfer to states and lowering the Centre's role in running the scheme.
+The government might take a hard view on several social sector schemes, including the Prime Minister's pet projects of Digital India and Pradhan Mantri Krishi Sinchaee Yojana in the coming Budget for 2015-16.
+These might get a renewed thrust but perhaps not in the form of a significant increase in Plan allocation.
+New ways in which funds will be raised for such schemes, like Namame Gange, might be announced, officials said.
+Read our full coverage on Union Budget The increase in Plan allocation for programmes over what were announced in the first Budget of the Narendra Modi government is expected to be more in the form of more fund transfer to states and lowering the Centre's role in running the scheme.
 Also, absorptive capacity of the ministry and its actual expenditure on the programme will play a big role in determining the final Budget estimate for the projects concerned.
 For instance, for the Krishi Sinchaee Yojana, the government had allocated around Rs 1,000 crore in 2014-15.